-The Council has 2 material surplus assets.
+The Council has 3 material surplus assets.
 Land at Barker Crescent reclassified from Other Land and Buildings in 2020-21.
 Cattle Market land reclassified from other land and building in 2022-23.
+7 King Street (Heritage asset) that was reclassified in 2024-25.